 Visualizing tasks and goals is an effective way to help usher in success.
 The more we can see information, the better we can identify and measure progress.
 When it comes to the variety of data sets and approaches we’ve outlined here, organize the data in a visually appealing, easy-to-understand format, and you will accelerate better decision making.

 Lastly, as the saying goes, teamwork makes the dream work.
 Leverage this data and the dashboards they are presented on to help centralize the insights you gather from your business.
 This way, any stakeholder can access them – not just the content licensing/distribution or sales team.
-For example, sharing performance data and monetization metrics with other teams to help with prioritize budget.
+For example, sharing performance data and monetization metrics with other teams to help with prioritizing budget.

 There’s the playbook, good players.
-Now go and execute your strategy, well equipped and educated.
+Now go and execute your strategy, well-equipped and educated.